anjalithawani2000/anjalithawani2000/README.md

 - **Visual Studio Code**: My trusty companion for coding expeditions
 - **Git**: Empowering me with version control superpowers
 - **Postman**: Fueling my API testing endeavors
-- **MongoDB** Compass: Guiding me through data landscapes with finesse
+- **MongoDB Compass**: Guiding me through data landscapes with finesse
 - **MySQL**: It's like a friend that helps me organize and manage data in a structured way.

 💻 Languages and Tools